The Story

 Betty Bennett founded Apogee Electronics in 1985, establishing the company as a pioneer in digital audio conversion and recording technology.
 Under her leadership for over 40 years, Apogee earned multiple TEC Awards and became known worldwide for products used in the world's top studios.

-In 2005, Bennett collaborated with Bob Clearmountain to transform unused space in Apogee's Santa Monica headquarters into a world-class recording studio and performance venue — combining decades of technical innovation with a singular creative vision.
+In 2005, Bennett collaborated with Bob Clearmountain to transform unused space in Apogee's Santa Monica headquarters into a professional recording studio and performance venue — combining decades of technical innovation with a singular creative vision.

 Bob Clearmountain